Rewards Rating: | 4.1 / 5 |

 Limited routes and no transfer partners

 Southwest Airlines has undergone a route expansion and now flies to more than 100 destinations.
-But the airline still doesn’t fly to major destinations like Europe, Asia or Africa, and its list of routes pales in comparison to major airlines like United Airlines or American Airlines, both of which fly to over 300 destinations worldwide.
+However, the airline still doesn’t fly to Europe, Asia or Africa, and its list of routes pales in comparison to major airlines like United Airlines or American Airlines, both of which fly to over 300 destinations worldwide.

-And since Southwest doesn’t have airline transfer partners and isn’t part of an airline alliance, points earned with the Southwest Priority are locked into the Rapid Rewards program.
+Southwest also lacks transfer partners, so points you earn with the Rapid Rewards Priority card are locked into the Rapid Rewards program.
 If Southwest doesn’t fly to your favorite destination, you’re better off with another airline credit card or general-purpose travel rewards card that lets you transfer points between loyalty programs.

 For example, as members of the Oneworld Alliance, the frequent flyer programs for American Airlines and Alaska Airlines make it easier for travelers to earn and redeem their miles across 13 member airlines.
 And the right general-purpose travel card will also provide greater flexibility to your points or miles.
 American Express has almost 20 airline transfer partners that will let you use your Membership Rewards points, and Capital One’s airline transfer partners have grown to more than 15 airline loyalty programs.